-PILOT URBAN GARDEN SCHOOL PROGRAM
+PILOT URBAN GARDEN SCHOOL & COMMUNITY PROGRAM

 Under the direction of Co-Founder, Nicole Landers and Garden Director, Ben Hirschfeld along with the leadership at Edwin Markham Middle School and Principal Alex Kim, the "Watts Healing Tech Garden" and orchard has become a safe, tactile learning environment for students to develop a passion for healthy living while providing access to fresh nutrient dense foods.